Major Feature Release - Turbo Tools V4 now with Temporal Intelligence added to the Temporal Stabilizer + 700% faster split channel stabilisation!

 The three main areas of the addon are:

-- Turbo Render - Vastly superior render in a fraction of the time for both CPU and GPU Cycles rendering.
-Retains image quality the standard denoisers can't maintain even when providing them with images rendered for 120X longer!
+Turbo Render - Vastly superior render in a fraction of the time for both CPU and GPU Cycles rendering.
+Retains image quality the standard denoisers can't maintain, in some cases even when providing them with images rendered for 120X longer!
 For complex scenes you can expect your single frame renders to be reduced from several hours to several minutes!
 For scenes that already render very quickly, the speedup is less pronounced, but the quality of textures and geometry detail will generally be vastly superior.
 Check out this demo where Turbo Render is used to help a gtx1070 destroy a 4090!

-- Turbo Comp - A full compositor suite with real-time playback and compositing directly in the compositor backdrop, branch caching, resaving of file output nodes without re-rendering, automatic file output node creation, publishing and lots more.
+- Turbo Comp - A full compositor suite with real-time playback and compositing directly in the compositor backdrop, branch caching, resaving of file output nodes without re-rendering, automatic file output node creation, publishing of multiple compositions with ease, and lots more.

 In difficult to render scenes (indoor scenes, volumes, scenes containing glossy materials with detailed textures, SSS, etc) Turbo Render provides results that OIDN/Optix could require you to render up to 120x longer in order to match Turbo Render's results.
 When no denoiser is used you could expect to render up to 960x longer to achieve the same results produced by Turbo Render (scene dependant).
 Additionally it simplifies the entire rendering process thanks to render setting pre-sets designed to help you get the result you need without diving into the complex render settings.
 It even works with complex compositing setups without the need to do any rewiring yourself!
 The results are remarkable as can be seen below.

 All examples rendered using a GTX 1070.
 Where there are comparisons, OptiX and OIDN were always set to the most accurate settings.